tneller/Machine-learning-demos/K-means.md

 Centroid is defined as average of all observations in the cluster.

 Properties of K-means algorithm:
-* this algorithm __does not guaranteed__ to converge at global minimum, in other word, it will sometimes converge at a local minimum which is not a good cluster.
+* this algorithm __does not guarantee__ to converge at global minimum, in other word, it will sometimes converge at a local minimum which is not a good cluster.
 So we need to iterate the algorithm many times at __different random initialization__ to get better results(smaller within-cluster variation), but it is still not guaranteed to find the global minimum.

 ***
 #####Estimate best K by gap statistic